WebexCC-SA/LAB-1251/docs/lab06_CallingFeatures.md

     * After Hours Voicemail Group
     * A way for Rebekah to route the calls to the Product Development department to voicemail at will
     * Marketing and Product Development departments need their own extension
-    * Factory main number routed to an IVR
+    * Main number routed to an IVR

 ## Login Credentials